Allen & Overy (London)

 In the downturn, the firm managed to retool its finance lawyers into restructuring and insolvency lawyers.
 Much of the work that the Magic Circle did was cutting edge and charged accordingly – how many firms can nationalize a building society over one weekend?
 There’s the much vaunted “flight to quality

-”, where clients turn to trusted brands when the going gets tough.
+”, where clients turn to trusted brands when the going got tough.

 And of course the other way to save money was to make 200 fee earners, 200 support staff and 47

-partners redundant.
+partners redundant in 2009.
 Plus freeze salaries and jettison your private

 client team.
 The management blamed the worsening economic situation -